rob2universe/camunda8-testing/README.md

 The test class [ProcessTests](./src/test/java/io/camunda/c8/test/ProcessTests.java) illustrates testing
-- the process model deployment
+- the process and decision model deployment
 - the start of a process instance
 - job completion
 - DMN evaluation in a business rule task